32 Obesity, Sarcopenia, and Frailty Prevent Longevity

 The BMI Is Not a Good Predictor for Mortality, but Sudden Drop In Weight Is

 You are probably familiar with the black line in the graph above from other nutrition courses; it represents our assumption of the connection between BMI and risk for premature death.
 According to the black line, the ideal BMI seems to be anywhere between a BMI of 22 and 25.
-Once the BMI is outside of this “ideal” BMI, the risk of dying prematurely increases in a U-shaped way.
+Once the BMI is outside of this “ideal” BMI, the risk of dying prematurely is supposed to increases in a U-shaped way.
 As always, keep in mind that there are population groups the BMI does not apply to, such as very short, very tall, and very muscular adults.

-During the last decade, this understanding changed.
+During the last decades, this understanding changed.
 Scientists re-examined the data behind this U-shaped mortality curve and realized that the analysis was hasty.
 A renewed analysis indicated that for the entire normal and overweight BMI range, mortality is not necessarily increased.
 Chronic diseases—morbidity—is still more likely in the overweight category, but a healthy lifestyle and plenty of physical activity and exercise can go a long way.
 However, once we get into the obesity or underweight BMI range, the risk for premature death increases exponentially.

-In addition, part of our overweight population can be considered metabolically healthy.
+In addition, a smaller part of our overweight population can be considered metabolically healthy.
 They show no signs of high blood pressure, elevated blood lipids, and insulin resistance.
 In contrast some people in the normal weight category carry excess adipose tissue in the body cavity and have decreased metabolic health.

 After 65 Years of Age the BMI Should Be Used to Monitor Weight Development